twilio/twilio-verify-android/README.md

 ## Usage

-See the [product website](https://www.twilio.com/docs/admin/pages/21017/edit/preview/) for documentation
+See [Verify Push Quickstart](https://www.twilio.com/docs/verify/quickstarts/push-android) for a step-by-step guide to using this SDK in a basic Verify Push implementation.

 <a name='SampleApp'></a>